Atari DOS: DOS 2.0

-The second, more popular version of DOS from Atari was bundled with the 810 disk drives and some early 1050 disk drives.
+The second, more popular version of DOS from Atari was bundled with the 810 disk drives and some early Atari 1050 disk drives.
 It is considered to be the lowest common denominator for Atari DOSes, as any Atari-compatible disk drive can read a disk formatted with DOS 2.0S.

 DOS 2.0S consisted of DOS.SYS and DUP.SYS.
 DOS.SYS was loaded into memory, while DUP.SYS contained the disk utilities and was loaded only when the user exited to DOS.

 In addition to bug fixes, DOS 2.0S featured improved NOTE/POINT support and the ability to automatically run an Atari executable file named AUTORUN.SYS.
 Since user memory was erased when DUP.SYS was loaded, an option to create a MEM.SAV file was added.
 This stored user memory in a temporary file (MEM.SAV) and restored it after DUP.SYS was unloaded.
 The previous menu option from DOS 1.0, N. DEFINE DEVICE, was replaced with N. CREATE MEM.SAV in DOS 2.0S.

 Version 2.0S was for single-density disks, 2.0D was for double-density disks.
 2.0D shipped with the 815 Dual Disk Drive, which was both expensive and incompatible with the standard 810, and thus sold only a small number; making DOS version 2.0D rare and unusual.